gauravjha-codes/WebToApk/README.md

   Verify that `ANDROID_HOME` or `ANDROID_SDK_ROOT` points to your Android SDK folder (e.g. `C:\Users\<User>\AppData\Local\Android\Sdk`).
 - **Cannot install APK on phone**:
   By default, `assembleDebug` generates an APK signed with standard Android debug credentials that can be sideloaded directly onto any Android device with "Install unknown apps" enabled.

+---

+## Support & Feedback

+If you find this project helpful, please consider **starring the repository** ⭐!
+Feel free to open an issue or contribute pull requests.